Make effective comments on planning applications

 and form the basis of all decisions on planning applications and subsequent appeals.

-- The principles are set out in the council’s Development Plan and Policies
+The principles are set out in Planning Policies.

-- It is helpful to quote relevant parts of the Development Plan if you know them
+It is helpful to quote relevant planning policies if you know them.

 Find out what others think